yishudata/largeapp.github.io/index.md

 <ul>
 <li>[Jul.
 2018] Received a research grant from Natural Science Foundation of Guangdong Province of China on "mobile advertising fraud detection based on large scale graph analysis".</li>
 <li>[Jun.
 2018] I will attend <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageID=3821">2018 OHBM Annual Meeting</a> at Sigapore.</li>
 <li>[May.
-2018] <a href="http://cls.psu.edu/people/pul8">Dr. Ping Li</a>, Professor of Psychology, Linguistics, and Information Sciences and Technology at Pennsylvania State University, visits our lab.</li>
+2018] Dr. Ping Li, Professor of Psychology, Linguistics, and Information Sciences and Technology at Pennsylvania State University, visits our lab.</li>
 <li>[Mar.
 2018] 1 poster accepted by <a href="https://www.cogneurosociety.org/annual-meeting/">Cognitive Neuroscience Society (CNS) 2018 Annual Meeting</a>, Boston, MA, USA.</li>
 <li>[Feb.
 2018] 1 paper accepted by <a href="https://doi.org/10.1016/j.eswa.2018.02.012"> Expert Systems with Applications</a>.</li>
 <li>[Dec.
 2017] Dr. Xiying Wang visits our lab, she is currently a postdoctoral at Pennsylvania State University.</li>